 There are many ways to sweeten green tea, but the most common is with table sugar.
-Table sugar is the sweetening agent used by most people throughout the world, and it goes well with green tea.
+Table sugar is the sweetening agent most people use worldwide, and it goes well with green tea.
 Unfortunately, too much table sugar is unhealthy for your body, so you should keep this in moderation.
 If you’d like to make green tea sweeter without adding too much table sugar, consider trying brown sugar instead.
 Brown sugar has a delicious deep caramel flavor that goes well with green tea, so you can substitute it whenever you’d like.

 If you don’t like the taste of table sugar, consider using organic or blackstrap molasses as a substitute.
-These sweeteners contain minerals like potassium and calcium, and are much healthier than artificial sweeteners.
-They don’t taste as sweet, but do add a nice nutty flavor.
-Organic maple syrup is the most natural sweetener available, and has a higher mineral content than honey.
+These sweeteners contain minerals like potassium and calcium and are much healthier than artificial sweeteners.
+They don’t taste as sweet but add a nice nutty flavor.
+Organic maple syrup is the most natural sweetener available and has a higher mineral content than honey.
 It’s also low in calories and may prevent cancer.

-Natural sweeteners are a better choice than artificial sweeteners, as they complement tea’s natural taste better.
+Natural sweeteners are a better choice than artificial sweeteners, as they better complement tea’s natural taste.
 Choose refined white sugar if you’d like a pure flavor, while brown sugars have a molasses flavor that can overwhelm delicate green iced tea.
-If you’re looking for something a little more fun, try rock crystals or swizzle sticks – they’re coated with crystallized sugar and taste wonderful in tea.
+If you’re looking for something more fun, try rock crystals or swizzle sticks – they’re coated with crystallized sugar and taste fantastic in tea.

 When making oat milk to sweeten your green tea, make sure to heat your milk first.
 You don’t want the oat milk to go stale before you even start brewing.
 Instead, heat it on the stovetop or in the microwave.
 Once the milk is warm, mix the powder into the cup with a bamboo whisk.
 Once the mixture is smooth, pour the remaining milk into your mug.

-The stevia plant, also known as the honeyleaf, is a sugar substitute that has no calories and a liquorice-like flavor.
-This plant is native to South America and is available in both refined and unrefined forms.
+The stevia plant, also known as the honey leaf, is a sugar substitute with no calories and a licorice-like flavor.
+This plant is native to South America and is available in refined and unrefined forms.
 It is highly beneficial for health and contains many vitamins and minerals, including calcium and iron.
 It also boosts the immune system and helps keep your blood sugar stable.
 Stevia sweetens green tea thirty times more effectively than sugar.